Trade Desk (TTD) Receives a Rating Update from a Top Analyst

+Wells Fargo analyst Brian Fitzgerald maintained a Buy rating on Trade Desk (TTD) today and set a price target of $335.00.
+The company’s shares closed last Thursday at $322.50, close to its 52-week high of $327.35.

-According to TipRanks.com, Schwartz is a top 25 analyst with an average return of 29.0% and a 76.2% success rate.
-Schwartz covers the Technology sector, focusing on stocks such as RingCentral, Salesforce, and ServiceNow.
+According to TipRanks.com, Fitzgerald is a top 25 analyst with an average return of 29.3% and a 77.2% success rate.
+Fitzgerald covers the Technology sector, focusing on stocks such as UBISOFT Entertainment, IAC/InterActiveCorp, and LiveRamp Holdings.

-Currently, the analyst consensus on Trade Desk is a Moderate Buy with an average price target of $252.64, a -21.4% downside from current levels.
+Currently, the analyst consensus on Trade Desk is a Moderate Buy with an average price target of $278.55, which is a -13.4% downside from current levels.
 In a report issued on May 4, SunTrust Robinson also maintained a Buy rating on the stock with a $280.00 price target.

 See today’s analyst top recommended stocks >>